 processes.
 Research should show which species of

-insects, birds and mammals will use the nursery.
+insects, birds and mammals will use the nursery. - Experiments on the eradication of Japanese knotweed.

 We are trialing various methods, including the drip